top of page

 • SEO keyword: Milestone UConn hoops title revisited

-After 10 years of knocking on the door, the UConn men finally broke through in 1999 — culminating a decade of distinction and hoops excellence with the ultimate triumph: their first NCAA championship.
+After 10 years of knocking on the door, the Connecticut men finally broke through in 1999 — culminating a decade of distinction and hoops excellence with the ultimate triumph: their first NCAA championship.

 Over that lengthy decade, Husky Nation journeyed from a Dream Season to the long-hoped-for consummation — the dream come true.
 This spring marks the 25th anniversary of that momentous national title.
 Since then, the UConn men’s basketball program has won five more national championships: in 2004, 2011, 2014, 2023 and this year.